sabeydeedaya/docs/src/pages/links/integrate.md

 - ### UTM Behavior

-    - Branch links will automatically map ~campaign, ~channel, and ~feature to utm_campaign, utm_source, and utm_medium, respectively, if you have defined a $fallback_url, $ios_url, $android_url, $desktop_url, $original_url, and $canonical_url.
-This is only if we detect no UTM parameters on those URLs.
-In addition, if you do not define analytics labels, we will not pass them through.
+    - Branch links will automatically map Branch analytics labels ~campaign, ~channel, and ~feature to Google Analytic's campaign parameters utm_campaign, utm_source, and utm_medium, respectively, when:
+        - You have defined a $fallback_url, $ios_url, $android_url, $desktop_url, $original_url, and $canonical_url.
+        - Those UTM parameters are not already detected on those URLs.
+        - You have already defined the applicable Branch analytics labels; without these Branch cannot automatically map and pass the UTM parameters.
+    - For more information about UTM paramters, please read Google Analytic's [Custom Campaigns](https://support.google.com/analytics/answer/1033863) article.

 ## Create deep links